 Lens Technical Committees

 The Lens Division forms standing committees and ad hoc task forces of volunteer experts to address technical issues in response to member needs.
-The groups routinely meet, often in conjunction with the International Vision Expo trade shows, to solve shared technical problems that affect our industry.
+The groups routinely meet, often in conjunction with the Vision Expo trade shows, to solve shared technical problems that affect our industry.
 Learn more about the technical committees operating under the Lens Division.

 EPIC - The Electronic Progressive Identifier Catalog